sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 Quickstart for Cloud Load Balancers
 ===================================

-The Rackspace Load Balancers service provides a means to protect your infrastructure by distributing traffic efficiently.
+The Rackspace Cloud Load Balancers service provides a means to protect your infrastructure by distributing traffic efficiently.

 Concepts